data-integrations/state-restore-action/docs/StateRestore-action.md

  Description
  -----------
- State restore fetches previously store state from a tracking table and sets a run-time argument to be used for rest of the pipeline.
-The state is stored in a variable called ${state} which can be substituted in any plugin property that is macro enabled.
+ State restore fetches previously stored state from a tracking table and sets a run-time argument to be used for rest of the pipeline.
+The state fetched is assigned to a variable called ${state} which can be substituted in any plugin property that is macro enabled.